ghost2238/id-software/README.md

 # id Software archive
-A collection of different media about id software and their games.
+A collection of information about id software and their games.

 ## Articles / Interviews
 | Article | Date | Source / Mirror